 For those who get through a lot of data, Uswitch is offering the iPhone 13 with a 100GB allowance for £43 per month over 24 months, with a low upfront cost of £49, via Three.
 This is the iPhone 13 with 128GB of storage, and colour options are midnight, pink, blue, starlight and red.

-If 100GB somehow isn’t enough 5G for you each month, then Three, via Mobile Phones Direct, has an unlimited data plan for £49 with no upfront cost for the 128GB iPhone 13.
+If 100GB somehow isn’t enough 5G for you each month, then Three, via Mobile Phones Direct, has an unlimited data plan for £40 with an upfront cost of £99.99 for the 128GB iPhone 13.

-We’ve also spotted a Three deal, via Fonehouse, that has the iPhone 13 at £219.99 upfront then £36 a month for 24 months of unlimited data.
+We’ve also spotted a Three deal, via Fonehouse, that has the iPhone 13 at £46.00 per month with no upfront cost for 24 months of unlimited data.

-One of the cheaper iPhone 13 deals out there at the moment, Sky Mobile has the 128GB version of the handset with 10GB of data for £37 and with no upfront cost.
+One of the cheaper iPhone 13 deals out there at the moment, Sky Mobile has the 128GB version of the handset with 10GB of data for £27 and with no upfront cost.
 However, this is a 36-month contract, so will cost more in total than some of the aforementioned 24-month plans.
-For those who only need a small amount of data (perhaps you spend most of your time on Wi-Fi), Sky Mobile has a £33 deal with no upfront fee and 3GB of data per month.
+For those who only need a small amount of data (perhaps you spend most of your time on wifi), Sky Mobile has a £33 deal with no upfront fee and 2GB of data per month.

 Alternatively, paying just £20 upfront then £43 a month gets you an iPhone 13 with a 100GB monthly data allowance from Vodafone, also via Mobile.co.uk, on a 24-month contract.